Read next

 These removals are balanced by strengthened support for renewable energy.
 The benefits of renewable and low-carbon energy generation are upgraded from carrying "significant weight" to "substantial weight" in the planning balance.

-A note of caution is required regarding the natural environment.
-The draft significantly expands the definition of "veteran trees."
-Legal experts warn this broadens the scope for what constitutes a showstopper constraint, potentially bringing thousands of additional trees into a protection category that requires "wholly exceptional circumstances" to justify loss.
-For site layouts developed without detailed arboricultural surveys, this creates a new and potent risk.
+However, the draft also introduces a new category of technical risk that is easy to underestimate until it derails a layout.
+A note of caution is warranted on the natural environment, where small definitional changes may have outsized operational consequences.
+The draft significantly expands the definition of “veteran trees”.
+Legal experts warn this broadens the scope for what constitutes a showstopper constraint, potentially bringing thousands of additional trees into a protection category that requires “wholly exceptional circumstances” to justify loss.

 Environmental compliance must be designed in, not written in.
 Strong climate credentials can reduce objections, increase scheme legitimacy, and align development with long-term public interest.